 - Revenue

 - Salaries

-- Fringe
+- Fringe Benefits

 - Supplies

 - Purchased Services

 - Debt & Other Financing

 - Inter-Departmental Billings

 - Inter-Departmental Charges

 - Transfer Out

-MILL RATE: A figure used to represent the amount per \$1,000 of the assessed property used to determine the amount of property tax.
+MILL RATE: A figure used to represent the amount per \$1,000 of the assessed value of property which then is used to determine the amount of property tax.

-NEIGHBORHOOD RESOURCE TEAM: Staff teams that work together to focus on priorities identified by a specific neighborhood.
+NEIGHBORHOOD RESOURCE TEAM (NRT): Staff teams that work together to focus on priorities identified by a specific neighborhood.
 The mission of Neighborhood Resource Teams is to encourage and enhance communication, coordination, and relationship building among City staff, residents, and other stakeholders to promote equity and improve the quality of life for Madison residents.

-NET NEW CONSTRUCTION: Used for state levy limits and expenditure restraint program; it's the percentage calculated from the ratio of new construction value to the total equalized property value in the City.
+NET NEW CONSTRUCTION: The percentage calculated from the ratio of new construction value to the total equalized property value in the City, used in calculating state levy limits and expenditure restraint program limits.